How to Run a Special Education Morning Meeting That is the Best Part of the Day

 Once your plans for the morning meeting are set, you can start assembling your materials.
 One of the keys to a smooth morning meeting are having the activities and materials prepared and ready to go.
 This reduces downtime and keeps the students engaged.

 I organize my visuals on boards or easels and place them in order that we run through the routine.
 That way they lead me through the routine without having to think about it.
 I know it’s the next page or the next board.

 Once your materials are set up, establish a routine for how you start off the meeting each day.
 It might be having students greet each other in different ways (e.g., using a speech generating device, fist bump, funny rhyme).
 Having a set routine that starts every meeting is a way to help students know what to expect and can reduce anxiety

 3. Use Visuals

-Hardly a surprising item, coming from me, I'm sure.
-And I’ve talked about this before.
+Hardly a surprising item, coming from me, I’m sure.
+And I’ve talked about visuals before.
 Visuals can be used in different ways in group activities, but they are the most effective way of helping students engage with your activities.
 They can use them to exchange, to follow along, or to understand what is being said.

 You can also use things like response cards so that every student is participating in answering questions.
 Read more about response cards in this post.

 Many if not most of you probably work with students who have a wide variety of skills.
 Some may be verbal.
 Others might not be.
 This student can do the calendar sequencing independently.
 That student doesn’t know what a calendar is.
 So how do you include all of them in a morning meeting activity?
 Individualize.

 You can do the same common activities but individualize them in several different ways.

 - The way they respond (e.g., some students use numbers on the calendar, others indicate if they are at home or at school).